PetrefiedThunder/Prep/README.md

 - [`SECURITY.md`](SECURITY.md) – Security policies and reporting process.
 - [`PRIVACY.md`](PRIVACY.md) – Data handling guidelines.

+## Deployment
+The API gateway is deployed in a containerized environment.
+Hosting platforms should import the ASGI application via either `main:app` or `run_api:app`, both of which call `api.index.create_app()` under the hood.
+Example launch commands include `uvicorn main:app` for local testing or `gunicorn run_api:app` for process-managed environments.

 ## Development Environment
 ### Docker Compose (recommended)
 Start the full stack with a single command: